 Headshots

-How to Choose a Headshot Photographer in Boston (What to Look For)
+How to Choose a Boston Headshot Photographer

 Chris McCarthy

-Professional Photographer, Photography Shark · April 8, 2026
+Professional Photographer, Photography Shark · April 8, 2026 · Updated May 18, 2026

 Choosing a headshot photographer in Boston requires a bit more discernment than choosing a photographer for most other genres.
 A portrait photographer and a headshot photographer are not the same thing, and the distinction matters when the image is going on your LinkedIn profile, your actor submissions, your company's website, or your press kit.